saleem-hadad/zino/README.md

 (*This class still in development*)

 Controlling DC Motors needs a lot of hardware and software configurations to be handled.
-However, ```DCMotor``` class provides a convenient way of controlling the DC motors by generating a software PWM signal on any digital pin and not only the timers one (with [~] label), which means you can connect the dc motor to any digital pin 😎
+However, ```DCMotor``` class provides a convenient way of controlling the DC motors by generating a software PWM signal on any digital pin and not only the timers ones (with [~] label), which means you can control the dc motor by any digital pin 😎

 ```c
 #include <Arduino.h>